 Real Case Study: “The Whispering Grove” Elopement

-Kira and Jonah, a couple from Oregon, hosted a 30-person elopement in a eucalyptus grove on a private farm.
-They used no tent or altar—just two floral urns and vintage rugs under a clearing.
+Kira and Jonah, an Oregon couple, hosted a 30-person elopement in the eucalyptus grove on a private property.

-• Guests sat on bales of hay covered in linen throws.
+- Guests sat on linen-throw-covered bales of hay.

 Supporting Statistics